innoviktor/temy/replit.md

-# TechNow - Technology News Website
+# HQTechTalk - Technology News Website

 ## Overview

-TechNow is a static technology news and review website that provides content across multiple technology categories including mobile phones, laptops, gaming, wearables, appliances, and smart home devices.
+HQTechTalk is a static technology news and review website that provides content across multiple technology categories including mobile phones, laptops, gaming, wearables, appliances, and smart home devices.
 The website features a modern, responsive design with dark/light theme support and is built as a multi-page static site focusing on technology journalism and product reviews.

 ## User Preferences